alexdevero/alex-devero-blog/__drafts__/draft--javascript-property-getters-and-setters.md

 ## Creating getters and setters on the go

 So far, we've looked only on creating property getters and setters at the time of creating an object.
-However, there is a way to add property getters and setters also to an object that already exists.
+However, there is a way to add getter and setter methods also to an object that already exists.
 You can do this with the help of [Object.defineProperty()] method.
 This method allows you to add new properties to objects or change existing.

 You can use this method also to add or change accessor properties, property getters and setters.
 Adding getters and setters with this method is similar to adding them when you create an object.
 When you use the `defineProperty()` you pass in three parameters.
 The first argument is the object you want to update.